Sundhedsdatastyrelsen/ehdsi/monitoring/README.md

 ### [Prometheus](https://prometheus.io/)

 Prometheus is the industry standard metrics backend, scraping data from configured sources at regular intervals.

+The services should expose a metrics endpoint for Prometheus to scrape.
+We use the OpenTelemetry Java Agent to provide metrics for the Java services.

 ### [Node Exporter](https://prometheus.io/docs/guides/node-exporter/)